Gemstones Explained: Symbolism, History and Everyday Uses

 BICOLOUR GEMSTONES

-Bicolour gemstones, which feature two or more distinct colours within a single stone, are a particular focus of my work.
+Bicolour gemstones are at the heart of my work.
+I love how a single stone can hold two or more colours, almost like a snapshot of the moment it formed.
 Their unique colouring arises from variations in the conditions under which the crystal forms - shifts in heat, gases, and chemical composition leave visible traces in the gem itself.

 Notable examples include: